yuandere/button-component/README.md

 ![screenshot](./src/screenshot.png)

-This project features a button component made in React with multiple display states and color options, and SASS.
+A button component made in React with multiple display states and color options using SASS.
 It was my first time building with either framework :)

 ### Features
 - **Main button types**: default, outline, text only